dcampos/nvim-snippy/README.md

 })
 ```

 You can also define separate mappings to expand and jump forward.
-See `:help snippy-usage`.
+See `:help snippy-usage`
+and also the [mapping examples](../../wiki/Mappings) on the Wiki.

 ## Adding snippets